jojowaranyucareer-ctrl/Weatherwise_Waranyu.B/submission/reflection.md

 ## 🤖 AI Tools Used

 I used **ChatGPT** as my sole AI tool during development.
-I treated it as a **design partner** — clarifying requirements, drafting pseudocode, stress-testing edge cases, and iterating on structure.
+I treated it as a **design partner** (clarifying requirements, drafting pseudocode, stress-testing edge cases, and iterating on structure).

 ChatGPT’s biggest value was helping me **think aloud**: I could restate goals, propose a plan, and get immediate feedback before touching code.

 Outside of ChatGPT, the project also relied on several key tools and libraries:
 - **OpenWeather REST API** – to retrieve real-time forecast data
 - **ipywidgets** – for building an interactive notebook interface
 - **matplotlib** – for creating temperature and rainfall visualisations
+- **hands-on-ai** - for using AI to answer the weather question

 ---